 The advanced state of student entrepreneurship has inspired student-focused investment funds to emerge across the world.

-Contrary Capital believes the next generation's most successful companies will emerge from universities.
-Its LinkedIn page states, "… no organization truly capitalizes on the immense talent and opportunity that abounds on university campuses across the globe.
-We’re fixing that."
+Contrary Capital believes the next generation’s most successful companies will emerge from universities.
+Its LinkedIn page says, “No organization truly capitalizes on the immense talent and opportunity that abounds on university campuses across the globe.
+We’re fixing that.”

 Another resource, Dorm Room Fund, is a national, student-run venture capital fund backed by First Round.
 The organization has invested in 200 startups that have raised more than $400 million in the last five years.

-"No matter where you are in the country, or what school you go to, you can now grow your startup with access to a strong network of investors, world-class mentors, and a $20,000 check," the company wrote in a blog post in April.
-[Interested in alternative small business loans?
+“No matter where you are in the country, or what school you go to, you can now grow your startup with access to a strong network of investors, world-class mentors, and a $20,000 check,” the company wrote in a blog post.
+[Interested in small business loans?
 Check out our best picks.]

-But that's not to say those opportunities should be ignored.
-The share of incubator programs associated with universities has grown to a record high of 42 percent, according to the International Business Innovation Association's 2016 IMPACT Index, up from one-third in 2012 and one-fifth in 2006.
+But that’s not to say those opportunities should be ignored.
+The share of incubator programs associated with universities has grown to a record high of 42%, according to the International Business Innovation Association’s 2016 IMPACT Index, up from one-third in 2012 and one-fifth in 2006.

-History has clearly demonstrated that student entrepreneurs can create highly disruptive and profitable companies.
-For budding entrepreneurs, shoot high but do your research, because you don't want to ignore the opportunities right in your backyard.
+History has demonstrated that student entrepreneurs can create highly disruptive and profitable companies.
+For budding entrepreneurs, shoot high, but do your research, because you don’t want to ignore the opportunities right in your backyard.